Jazaltron10/Python/Journals/PythonLessonJournal_3.md

  +  However the list is created as a string this because input is always a string and to convert it we'll have to use list.split()
  +  split() is a function that would take the string being passed on by the user as a parameter and would give us a list data type(it basically converts string to list data type)
  +  so the split function will basically return a list of those input values
- +  to see what the list looks like and to get the data type of the list you use
+ +  to see what the list looks like and to get the data type of the list you use the type function nested in a print function and then a print function on it's own.
- +  split function by default splits that provided lists on spaces and then provides alist out of them.
+ +  split function by default splits that provided lists on spaces and then provides a list out of them.
 However it can be overriden to split on comma, as shown below:

                 print(type(User_input.split(", ")))